-Army considers Denver as headquarters of new Futures Command
+Army considers 15 cities for home of new Futures Command

 The Army hasn’t said when it would choose a city.

-It would be only the fourth command-level operation in the Army.
+It would be the fourth command-level operation in the Army.
 Officials say it’s the most significant reorganization since 1973.